Article Categories

 Volatile Storage vs Non-Volatile Storage

-Volatile and Non-Volatile storage are the two forms of storage in any computer system.
+Volatile and Non-Volatile storage are the two fundamental forms of storage in any computer system.
+Understanding their differences is crucial for system design and data management.

 Volatile Storage

-This is a type of computer memory that remains while there is power and the data is lost when power is switched off.
+This is a type of computer memory that retains data only while there is power and the data is lost when power is switched off.
 A prime example of volatile memory is RAM.
-It is a type of primary storage.
-It allows the user to randomly access any part of the data regardless of its position in roughly the same time.
-This is not possible using other storage devices such as hard disks, CD’s etc. because they have physical constraints such rotation speeds, arm movements etc.
+It is a type of primary storage that allows the user to randomly access any part of the data regardless of its position in roughly the same time.
+This is not possible using other storage devices such as hard disks or CDs because they have physical constraints such as rotation speeds and arm movements.

-There are mainly two types of RAM available i.e. Static RAM (SRAM) and Dynamic RAM (DRAM).
+There are mainly two types of RAM available: Static RAM (SRAM) and Dynamic RAM (DRAM).

 Non-Volatile Storage